metaheed/kolle/README.md

 ![Alt text](doc/images/kolle_blueprint.png?raw=true "Title")

 * **Source model**: Target system model, only technical transformation will be happened from refined to target model i.e graph, data-vault, etc. The target model can be optional if it is the same as the refined model.
+It is private model, no one should access this model and source system is the owner of this model
 * **Raw model**: Input model for a data contract.
 Only technical transformation will happen from the source model to the raw model conversation i.e flatten, distinct, etc. The raw model can be optional if it is the same as the source model.
 Source and raw model values will be the same.
+It is also private model same as source model.
+Raw model should be access only from data contract.
 * **Data contract**: Explicit task between producer and consumer.
 * **Refined model**: Output model of data contract.
 It is a type-based model.
 All attributes must have the proper type based on data contract consumer specifications.
+Permission based on consumer specification.
 * **Target model**: Target system model, only technical transformation will be happened from refined to target model i.e graph, data-vault, etc. The target model can be optional if it is the same as the refined model.
 * **Microtype**: It is domain type - like email, claim_amount, customer_name, etc. Microtype will be driven from core type systems like string, int, float, etc.
 * **Macro**: Model to model transformation.
 It is a plug-in to the system and it removes repetition tasks.
 * **System config**: It contains different runtime configurations for the platform like partition, replication, window time, runtime service url, etc.
-* Metadata repo**: Main repo to contain user, metadata, system config, micro type or everything.
+* **Metadata repo**: Main repo to contain user, metadata, system config, micro type or everything.
 It is unique with in the whole system.
 Every user can have multiple repositories.
 * **User**: Users can be either owners or have read-only permission to each repository.
 The owner can set different types of permission for the repo.
 * **Builder**: Glue different concepts that can be changed independently to create execution code for the platform.